balthisar/JDWordpress/README.md

 Note than in step 4, the default is “blog” and that’s how I will refer to the URI path for the rest of these instructions.
-Also let’s assume that you already have at least a few published posts available in your Wordpress database.
+Also let’s assume that you already have at least a few published posts available in your WordPress database.

 Try visiting these new sections of your site: